 Accident statistics show that children are safer if they are restrained in the rear rather than the front seat.
-General Motors, therefore, recommends that child restraints be secured in a rear seat, including an infant riding in a rear-facing infant seat, a child riding in a forward-facing child seat and an older child riding in a booster seat.
+We, therefore, recommend that child restraints be secured in a rear seat, including an infant riding in a rear-facing infant seat, a child riding in a forward-facing child seat and an older child riding in a booster seat.
 Never put a rear-facing child restraint in the front passenger seat.
-Here's why:
+Here is why:

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's air bag inflates.
-This is because the back of the rear-facing child restraint would be very close to the inflating air bag.
+A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.
+This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
 Always secure a rear-facing child restraint in a rear seat.

-You may secure a forward-facing child restraint in the right front seat, but before you do, always move the front passenger seat as far back as it will go.
-It's better to secure the child restraint in a rear seat.
+If you need to secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+It is better to secure the child restraint in a rear seat.
 Wherever you install it, be sure to secure the child restraint properly.